HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

-where $E_i(t)$ is the learned effectiveness, the penalty term (weighted by $w_u$) discourages overuse, and the recency bonus $B_r$ promotes strategic coherence by rewarding insights used in recent successful generations.
+where $E_i(t)$ is the learned effectiveness of insight $i$.
+The penalty term, weighted by $w_u$, discourages overuse by penalizing an insight based on its total retrieval count $N_i(t)$, thus promoting exploration of less-used ideas.
+The recency bonus $B_r$ offers a temporary reward for insights used recently; specifically, it grants a fixed bonus if the insight was used within a small generation window $T_w$ (that is, if $ t-t_i^ {\text{last}} \le T_w$), promoting strategic coherence.

 The effectiveness score $E_i(t)$ is updated via credit assignment.
-This process first converts the raw fitness \(g(h_{\text{new}})\) of an offspring into a normalized, problem-agnostic score $\tilde{\rho}$, scaling its performance relative to the current population's best and worst solutions:
+This process first converts the raw fitness $g(h_{\text{new}})$ of an offspring into a normalized, problem-agnostic score $\tilde{\rho}$, scaling its performance relative to the best ($g(h_{\text{best}})$) and worst ($g(h_{\text{worst}})$) solutions of the current population:

-We posit that an offspring's evolutionary contribution is non-linear.
-Therefore, we map \(\tilde{\rho}\) to a final credit signal, \(g_{\text{eff}}\), using a tiered, piecewise function.
-This deliberate design creates distinct reward regimes for qualitatively different outcomes:
+where $\epsilon$ is a small constant to prevent division by zero.
+Drawing upon techniques for handling sparse rewards in Hierarchical Reinforcement Learning, we posit that an offspring's evolutionary contribution is non-linear.
+Therefore, we map $\tilde{\rho}$ to a final credit signal, $g_{\text{eff}}$, using a tiered, piecewise function.
+This design creates distinct reward regimes for qualitatively different outcomes:

+This structure provides strong positive signals for paradigm-changing improvements ($\tilde{\rho} \ge 1$), moderate rewards for incremental progress ($0 \le \tilde{\rho} < 1$), and penalties for below-average performance.
+The allowance of negative credit is a deliberate design choice to accelerate the pruning of detrimental ideas.

+This piecewise reward structure incorporates techniques for handling sparse rewards in Hierarchical Reinforcement Learning.
+It provides discrete and explicit signals for distinct performance levels to enhance interpretability.
+The coefficients follow a specific asymmetric philosophy where the reward for elite solutions is significantly larger than the penalty magnitude, which is in turn larger than the reward for incremental improvements.
+This prioritization provides a strong signal for paradigm-shifting breakthroughs while effectively pruning unproductive directions.
+Furthermore, the parameter sensitivity analysis detailed in Appendix~\ref{app:additional_ablation} demonstrates that the framework maintains robust performance across a range of coefficient settings.
+This confirms that the structural logic of the reward mechanism is more critical than precise tuning.